VanVleet scores 33 as Raptors beat Wizards 109-100

 - Oops!Something went wrong.Please try again later.

-VanVleet hit 13 of 22 shots for the Raptors, who avenged a 15-point opening night loss at home to the Wizards two weeks ago.
+VanVleet hit 13 of 22 shots for the Raptors, who avenged a 15-point opening night loss at home to the Wizards two weeks ago while running their win streak longer than any last season.

+“I'm not taking it for granted,” VanVleet said of this team's start after a 12th-place Eastern Conference finish in 2020-21.
+“Did you watch us last year?
+Yeah, I'm not taking none of this for granted.
+And that's the beauty of having a young team.
+You can enjoy these wins and enjoy the growth.”

 Svi Mykhailiuk and Gary Trent Jr. each added 15 points for Toronto, which spent the final 34 minutes with a lead that reached 16 in the third quarter.